BootstrapCMS/Credentials/README.md

 **Require Account Activation**

 This option (`'activation'`) defines if public registration requires email activation.
 The default value for this setting is `true`.

-**Login Page**

-This option (`'login'`) defines the view that is used for the login page.
-The default value for this setting is `'graham-campbell/credentials::account.login'`.

-**Registration Page**

-This option (`'registration'`) defines the view that is used for the registration page.
-The default value for this setting is `'graham-campbell/credentials::account.register'`.

-**Forgot Password Page**

-This option (`'reset'`) defines the view that is used for the forgot password page.
-The default value for this setting is `'graham-campbell/credentials::account.reset'`.

-**Resend Activation Page**

-This option (`'resend'`) defines the view that is used for the resend activation page.
-The default value for this setting is `'graham-campbell/credentials::account.resend'`.

-**Profile Password Page**

-This option (`'profile'`) defines the view that is used for the profile page.
-The default value for this setting is `'graham-campbell/credentials::account.profile'`.

 **Additional Configuration**